HuySpring883/hardware-monitor/README.md

 # hardware-monitor
-Implementation of a hardware monitoring program
+Implementation of a hardware monitoring program inspired by HWMonitor.